awork-io/awork/README.md

 Detailed infos about the API can be found under: https://developers.awork.io/

+If you have any issues, feel free to open one in the [Issues Tab](https://github.com/awork-io/awork/issues)

 ## FAQ

 ### What is the easiest option for authorization for the API?